 What Types of Compensation Can You Expect After a Pedestrian Accident?

-A Fishers, Indiana pedestrian accident lawyer will primarily be concerned with ensuring you get fair compensation.
+A pedestrian accident lawyer in Fishers, IN, will primarily be concerned with ensuring you get fair compensation.
 Here is a look at the types of payments you can get after a pedestrian accident.